Two weeks later

 “Everybody beat them in football last year,” she said, chuckling.

 “What math class are you taking?” he asked, assigning himself the big brother role and her the little sister, ‘cause he liked her mouth and spunk.
 If he had a sister, that’s how he’d imagined she’d behave.
+Plus, she was too young for anything else.
+He stuck to his age group for that.

 “Okay, thank you.”